0xSulpiride/rr/week-17/Ethernaut.md

+### Ethernaut 16

+The bug is in the storage slot collision.
+LibraryContract.delegatecall writes to the same slot where `address public timeZone1Library` resides.
+We can use leverage that to rewrite the library's address to arbitrary contract

 ### Ethernaut 24

 Although the `multicall` function restricts calling `deposit` more than 1 time in one call, we can batch `multicall` itself in a multicall and deposit multiple times that way